Mirjam Björklund: Personal life

 Björklund started dating Canadian tennis player Denis Shapovalov in June 2019.
 In July 2023, they announced their engagement.
 In September 2025 they were married in Greece.
+She started coaching him in February 2026 after his split with his coach Tillström.

+Björklund changed her surname to Shapovalova after getting married.

-She has one sister.
-Björklund is of Spanish descent through her mother.
+Shapovalova has one sister and is of Spanish descent through her mother.

 Performance timeline

 Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup, United Cup, Hopman Cup and Olympic Games are included in win–loss records.